 In other words, literary fiction has meaning and significance.
 I’ve also heard literary fiction defined as paying diligence to the craft of writing (or the art of stringing words together), exploring the human condition, and making bold commentary or criticism of society and culture.

 Literary Fiction vs. Everything Else

 As much as I love literary fiction, I’d have to say that my heart belongs to science fiction.
-From A Wrinkle in Time to The Hunger Games trilogy, the science fiction that I love best has done everything that literary fiction can do and then some.
+From A Wrinkle in Time to Snow Crash (aff links), the science fiction that I love best has done everything that literary fiction can do and then some.

 In an interview with the Paris Review (which I highly recommend), the great Ray Bradbury said, “Science fiction is the fiction of ideas.”
 He also observed that science fiction often goes unrecognized for having literary merit and expressed his chagrin:

 Some of the other genres have it even worse.
 When was the last time a romance novel or horror story won critical acclaim or took home the highest literary honors?
-Science fiction and fantasy writers have enjoyed more critical and commercial success in recent years: J.K.
-Rowling, Stephanie Meyers, and Suzanne Collins have dominated book sales, and they are all genre writers.
+Science fiction and fantasy writers have enjoyed more critical and commercial success in recent years.
 Ray Bradbury himself won several prestigious literary awards.
 Sometimes it seems like the literary academics (the literati) are coming around and slowly opening their minds to genre fiction.

 Looking for Merit in Creative Writing

 Of course there is an argument to be made about the merit of a work of fiction.
 I’ve read plenty of literary and genre fiction that said absolutely nothing about humanity or the world in which we live.
 Some of the literary novels I’ve picked up recently have been so abstract, obtuse, and erudite that after a few chapters, I gave up and moved on to the next book.
 And I’ve read plenty of genre fiction that is good fun but will never change the world.